Why You Shouldn’t Focus On Metrics Like Domain Authority (DA), Trust Flow (TF), URL Rating (UR), Domain Rating (DR) etc. From SEO Tools

 Zeroing In On The Details That Actually Matter

-At the end of the day, you would be much better served in the world of search engine optimization paying attention to details that actually matter – details such as link relevance and the metrics you’re getting from something like the Google Webmaster Tools and Google Analytics Dashboard.
+At the end of the day, you would be much better served in the world of search engine optimization paying attention to details that actually matter – details such as backlinks relevance and the metrics you’re getting from something like the Google Webmaster Tools and Google Analytics Dashboard.

 By all means use the proprietary vanity metrics we highlighted above to sort of cross reference these core metrics and make sure that everything is trending in the same direction so that you know how to best proceed moving forward, but keep in mind, just because you have great “DA” score doesn’t mean you website performs well within the search engines.